 Communication Sciences and Disorders

 Study in the Department of Communication Sciences and Disorders leads to an understanding of human communication and its disorders.
-The department offers undergraduate major and minor programs as well as a graduate program in speech-language pathology.

 Undergraduate students develop an understanding of the basic human communication and swallowing processes, and begin an investigation into communication disorders.
 Graduate students prepare themselves to become competent speech-language pathologists by developing the necessary knowledge and skills to understand, assess and treat persons with communication and swallowing disorders.